Persistence diagrams as morphological signatures of cells: A method to measure and compare cells within a population: Introduction

 In this paper, we introduce a new method for analysing the morphology of a cell that falls into the second category described above, namely with the cell represented with its contour with an additional point $C$, taken to be the centre of mass of the cell nucleus.
 From TDA, we use \emph{persistent homology} to obtain a summary of the morphological features of the cell contour.
 We use the persistence of sub-level sets of the radial distance function from $C$ and compute the corresponding persistence diagram (see the next section for a primer on persistent homology applied to analysing cell contours).
 As the contour of each cell is a closed, non-self-intersecting curve, we know that it consists of a single connected component and a single $1$-cycle.
 These two cycles correspond to a persistent cycle with infinite life (called \emph{essential} cycles) in dimensions $0$ and $1$, respectively.
 We combine the information from these two persistent cycles by pairing the birth of the essential connected component with the birth of the essential $1$-cycle.
 A pair of cells is then compared by computing the \emph{2-Wasserstein distance} between their \emph{persistence diagrams}, providing a measure of similarity between the two cells.
 We can then apply various clustering techniques to these similarity scores, to identify homogeneous populations of cells.

 The paper is organised as follows.
-The next section (\Cref{sec:theory}) introduces the concept of persistence homology (\cref{subsec:ph}) applied to analysing the morphology of a cell, the construction of the persistence diagram of a cell contour (\cref{subsec:diagrams}), and the computation of the Wasserstein distance between two persistence diagrams (\cref{sec:wd}).
+The next section (\Cref{sec:theory}) introduces the concept of persistence homology applied to analysing the morphology of a cell, the construction of the persistence diagram of a cell contour, and the computation of the Wasserstein distance between two persistence diagrams.
 The Materials and Methods section (\cref{sec:materials-and-methods}) gives information on the experimental data and implementations of the methods mentioned above.
-The Results section (\cref{sec:results}) discusses the applications of this new method on two systems, hMSCs (\cref{subsec:X1}) that are expected to include sub-populations and, in contrast, HeLa cells (\cref{subsec:Y1}) whose morphologies are expected to vary continuously due to local conditions.
-We conclude with a discussion (\cref{sec:discussion}) of how to integrate persistent homology with other more traditional techniques for comparing cell shapes.
+It includes a description of three standard methods for computing the distance between two curves (aspect ratio distance, Fourier descriptor distance, and elastic shape distance), as those methods will be compared to our persistence homology distance.
+The Results section (\cref{sec:results}) discusses the applications of our new method, PH, on two systems, hMSCs that are expected to include sub-populations and, in contrast, HeLa cells whose morphologies are expected to vary continuously.
+An extensive analysis that compares PH with existing cell contour distances is included.
+We conclude with a discussion of how to integrate persistent homology with other more traditional techniques for comparing cell shapes.